JaY-III/COMP1020/README.md

-Our tables include; Projects, Provinces, Contractors, Tenders.
+Our tables includes; Projects, Provinces, Contractors, Tenders.
 This allows tracking of any project with the ability to highlight any relevant information such as budgets, province, contractors ect.
 Our Tender table is used to primarily tie the database together.
-This is best demoonstrated using the ERD.
+This is best demonstrated using the ERD.

 ![ERD](https://jay-iii.github.io/COMP1020/ER_Diagram_Transparent.png)